-These results are summarized in Fig.~\ref{fig:pdet_from_injs_multi_event}, using the same thresholds as for Table~\ref{table:candidates}: an inverse false-alarm rate $\geq1$\,year or delay-weighted $p$-value $\leq0.5$.
-Along the $\murel$ dimension, recovery mostly depends on the strength of the original \gw event.
+These results are summarized in Fig.~\ref{fig:pdet_from_injs_multi_event}, where we have now used a threshold based on the actual search results: to be counted as recovered, an injection must be more significant than anything in the top half of Table~\ref{table:candidates}, i.e. have an inverse false-alarm rate $\geq1$\,year or a delay-weighted $p$-value $<0.16$.
+Along the $\murel$ dimension, we find that recovery mostly depends on the strength of the original \gw event.
 Along the time dimension, recovery is mostly limited by the $\lesssim50$\,\% coincident livetime of the LIGO detectors during O1 and O2.

-Astrophysical interpretation of the absence of convincing counterpart candidates depends on the choice of priors for the true (unlensed) high-redshift \bbh source population and the properties of lenses in the Universe.
-We provide supplementary data for the sensitivity of all 10 searches so that other authors may explore different choices.
-Here, we demonstrate one application, testing a strict interpretation of the idea from~\cite{Broadhurst:2018saj}: What if \emph{all} of the high-mass GWTC-1 \bbh events really came from lighter objects at higher redshifts?
+Any astrophysical interpretation of the absence of convincing counterpart candidates depends on the choice of priors for the true (unlensed) high-redshift \bbh source population and the properties of lenses in the Universe.
+We provide supplementary data~\cite{datarelease} for the sensitivity of all 10 searches so that other authors may explore the implications of our search results under different choices for these priors.